CloudLabsAI-Azure/java-migration-copilot-samples/Labs/java-migration-copilot.md

 ### Task 6: Expose health endpoints using Custom Tasks

-In this section, you will use custom tasks to expose health endpoints for your applications instead of writing code yourself.
-The following steps demonstrate how to generate custom tasks based on external web links and proper prompts.

-> Note: Custom tasks are not supported for the IntelliJ IDEA plugin.
-If you are using IntelliJ IDEA, you can skip this section.
+In this task, you will create a custom Copilot task to expose health endpoints using Spring Boot Actuator.
+You will define a task prompt, attach external documentation as reference, let Copilot generate the required changes, and apply the modifications to enable application health monitoring.

 1. Open the sidebar of `GITHUB COPILOT APP MODERNIZATION`.
 Click the `+` button in the **Tasks** view to create a custom task.